Chris-K82/Optimization/Optimization_Understanding.md

    functions curve at a given
    data point.
 The Hessian values basically tell the algorithm 1. which direction comprises the steepest gradient toward a global minimum and 2. what direction that gradient is in.

+5. The quadratic form elicits a parabola representing the error rate comparisons over a range for a cost/loss function which aids in understanding what optimization is trying to accomplish.
+Think of the Hessian value as being similarly related to an eigenvalue in that the eigenvalue is the radial distance from axis of points along an elipse.
+The Hessian value is the slope of a tangent line at a given point vs. the eigenvalue which is the radial distance from the central axis.
+   Think of the maholonobis distance as being representative of the arc distance along the elipse from one point to another.
+To calculate the Maholonobis distance, one needs the radial distance or eigenvalue for both points.
+When computing the covariance, one inverts the precision matrix so as to compare covariance among different features in a data set.
+When computing the Hessian, the output values are representative of the slope of a tangent line at each eigenvalue along the elipse.
+This slope is representative of the shortest path to minimization/optimization.
+For the final question as to whther one could substitute the precision matrix for the Hessian, in short, no. The reason is as previously stated that we are no longer comparing the covariance of features to one another so much as we are comparing the cost function values to get an error rate which is very very near 0 or, contropositively a success rate very very near 1.

+6. What is momentum and what problem is it solving?
+The Idea of Momentum in Machine learning is a method to increase the speed of training gradients, in other words it is a method, which helps to accelerate gradients vectors in the right directions, thus leading to faster converging.
+The main problems that momentum solves are handling of the noisy gradients and extremely small gradients in order to predict where the variable point will end up in time t.